nextcloud/twofactor_gateway/doc/User documentation.md

 5. Activate the authentication gateway for a user

    * Log in to Nextcloud with the user you want to enable the twofactor gateway for.
-   * Open **Settings -> Personal -> Security** and check the `Message gateway second-factor auth` configuration.
+   * Open **Settings -> Personal -> Security** and navigate to the `Message gateway second-factor auth` configuration.
    * Press the `Enable` button under the Telegram label.
    * Enter the previously evaluated personal user id, e.g. `998877665` and press the `Verify` button.
-   * Now you should receive a Telegram message with your Nextcloud authentication code, e.g.
+   * Now you should receive a Telegram message with your Nextcloud authentication code, e.g. `123456`.
-     `123456`.
    * Enter the received Nextcloud authentication code and press the `Confirm` button.

    Finally the system should state `Your account was successfully configured to receive messages via Telegram.`

    **Remember:** As next step you should immediately generate Two-Factor Authentication backup codes    to be able to login, in the vase that the Telegram service fails.